AlexZ33/AlexZ33/README.md

   <img alt="Github-AlexZ33" src="https://img.shields.io/static/v1?logo=github&logoColor=rgb(255,255,255)&label=&message=github&color=rgb(24,23,23)&style=for-the-badge" />
 </a>

+**About Me**

+- 6+ year experience in Web development.
+- Skilled in BDD & TDD, and familiar with testing libraries such as Jest, Cypress, Puppeteers.
+- Rich experience at React and Vuejs related technology stacks, such as React, Redux, Nextjs, Vue, Vuex, Nuxtjs, Webpack, Rollup,etc.
+- Have experience in Nodejs & Python Web .
+- Ability to analyze and simplify complex problems using data
+- Experience with Docker and Kubernetes
+- Experience with machine learning libraries
+- Experience as a development team leader.
+Playing the lead role in development team for 3 years
+- Working closely with BA and PM in projects.Maintaining the tickets in the backlog and playing an active role in refinement an planning.
+- Good at Documentation and demonstration
+- Good communication skills at both English and Chinese.
 <!--
 **AlexZ33/AlexZ33** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.